rpereira-dev/CubeEngine/README.md

 They are allocated when they are needed, and deallocated when they arent anymore properly For example, there is the ModelRenderer (which render every entity's model), the SkyRenderer, which render the sky, the TerrainRenderer...
 Any modder can register new world renderer if needed.
-First, the world is rendered to 2 FBOs, which are used for water reflection / refraction. (using clipping planes to optimize it)
-Then, the world is rendered to a 3rd FBO.
+The world is rendered to it own FBO and texture.
+It can be displayed using a 'GuiTexture' for example.
-Then the engine process the post processing effects to the 3rd FBO Finally, the final image hold by the 3'FBO (fbo's texture) is rendered to the screen

 • Gui Renderer:

+Every concrete rendering are done here.

+# GUI System

-The engine implements a whole set of GUI objects.
+The engine implements it own GUI system, and a preset of GUI objects.
-It can, for now, render labels (text), buttons, textures.
+The system is based on parent/child hierarchy. (coordinates are always relative to the parent) Each objects have a weight, which determines it layer when rendering.
+Events are handled properly.
 New font can easily be added to the game (one line of code), by using the hiero jar file (font generator), in the 'com.grillecube.renderer.gui.font' package

 # Sounds